oneapi-src/oneTBB/INSTALL.md

 See [Build system description](cmake/README.md) to fully understand how to configure, build, test, and install the project.

 ---
 **CAUTION:** Be careful about installation.
-Avoid commands like `make install` that make this directory pre-pended onto all install directories.
+Avoid commands like `make install` that make this directory prepended onto all install directories.
 By default, this directive is `/usr/local` on UNIX* and `c:/Program Files/${PROJECT_NAME}` on Windows*.

 To avoid this, use: